Roman River: Route

 The Roman River rises from springs to the west of Great Tey.
 Three small streams merge, before the channel passes under the Great Tey to Little Tey road.
 It then passes under the railway line from to and another minor road, before reaching a major bridge under both the Great Eastern Main Line and the A12 road to the north of Copford.
 It turns to the south-east, to reach the B1022 road at Heckfordbridge.
 It is joined by a tributary flowing north-eastwards from Birch, and turns again to the east, passing under the B1026 Kings Ford Bridge to the north of Layer de la Haye.
 The channel widens to form the mill pond for Layer de la Haye watermill.
 On the south bank is Roman River Valley, a 44 acre nature reserve, managed by the Essex Wildlife Trust.

 Another minor road crosses the river at Bounstead Bridge.
 This was formerly known at Brownsford, and the first bridge was built around 1563.
 After the bridge, the river flows along the southern edge of Friday Wood.
 This is one of the few remaining sites of unimproved acid grassland in Essex, and is notable as the habitat for over 1000 species of moths and butterflies.
 It is a Site of Special Scientific Interest (SSSI), and forms part of the Roman River SSSI.
 Layer Brook joins from the south, which is the outflow from Abberton Reservoir.
 Just before it reaches the B1025 Manwood Bridge, it has descended to a level where it becomes tidal.
 Beyond the bridge is Donyland Wood, formerly a separate SSSI, but now part of the Roman River SSSI.
 Together, the two areas of woodland cover 680.90 acre.
-The river meanders to the east, passing under another minor road at Fingringhoe.
-The present bridge was built in 1923, but replaced an earlier structure, as there has been a bridge at the site since at least 1875.
+The river between Manwood Bridge and that at Fingringhoe. has been modified.
+The river was diverted to follow a more direct route cutting off two large meander loops.
+This was probably done in the early part of the nineteenth century as part of a scheme to improve land use.
+Water was tapped off from the diverted section of the river to supply a catchwork Water-meadow to the north of the river just before it crosses under the bridge at Fingringhoe.The present Fingringhoe bridge was built in 1923, but replaced an earlier structure, as there has been a bridge at the site since at least 1875.
 Having passed under Fingringhoe Mill, the river turns towards the north-east, and joins the River Colne opposite Wivenhoe.